Xceptance/xlt-documentation/content/en/load-testing/Manual/540-report-customization.md

 ---
-title: "Installation"
+title: "Test Suites"

-weight: 1
+weight: 540
+types: docs

 description: >
-  How to install XLT and setup agents.
+    How to customize the reports.
 ---

 {{% pageinfo %}}